otrv4/otrv4/architecture-decisions/0010-modes.md

 Furthermore, 'OTRv4 only' mode will only support version 4 of OTR.
 The User Profile, therefore will only allow the 1-byte version string "4".
-It will also not allow the Transition Signature parameter.
+It will also not allow the Transition Signature parameter on the same profile.